The Top Billing Software For Small And Medium Businesses -- And How To Choose The Best One For You

 Keeping track of invoices and accounts receivable is a full-time job for many small businesses.
 When you’re juggling a full roster of clients, it’s very easy for communications such as emails to slip through the cracks.

-By choosing an automated billing solution, you no longer have to dedicate hours each week to chasing up clients.
-You can automate follow-ups via email or SMS, or automatically schedule your calendar in advance with phone calls to clients who’ve yet to respond.
+By choosing an automated billing solution, you no longer have to dedicate hours each week to chasing clients.
+You can automate follow-ups via email or SMS or automatically schedule your calendar in advance with phone calls to clients who’ve yet to respond.
 You can even embed unique links within customizable invoices to make the payment process as frictionless as possible; your clients will certainly thank you for it.

 Easy auditing